aaronparker/aaronparker.github.io/_posts/2017-12-02-ivanti-application-control-message-boxes.md

 I believe these to be reasonable principles to consider, but of course, some environments may have specific requirements.

 Microsoft has published user interface guidelines for Windows for many years, with what I would call &#8220;mixed results&#8221; from the developer community.
-While good design isn&#8217;t easy, Microsoft has guidelines on [Fonts](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742483(v=vs.85).aspx),&nbsp;[Style and Tone](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742477(v=vs.85).aspx), and&nbsp;[User Interface Principles](https://msdn.microsoft.com/en-us/library/windows/desktop/ff728831(v=vs.85).aspx) that are applicable to the Application Control administrator.
+While good design isn&#8217;t easy, Microsoft has guidelines on [Fonts](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742483(v=vs.85).aspx), [Style and Tone](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742477(v=vs.85).aspx), and [User Interface Principles](https://msdn.microsoft.com/en-us/library/windows/desktop/ff728831(v=vs.85).aspx) that are applicable to the Application Control administrator.

 ## Looking for Inspiration